7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Azure-Policies.md

 - Policy Definitions - Defined in a .json to describe business rules to control access to resources
 - Policy Assignment - Scope of a policy can effect
-- Policy Parameters - Values passed into Polcy definition so Polices are more flexiable for re-use
+- Policy Parameters - Values passed into Policy definition so Polices are more flexiable for re-use
-- Initiative Definitions - A collection of policy definitions, assignable to enforce compliance
+- Initiative Definitions - A collection of Policy definitions, assignable to enforce compliance

 `Overview -> Policies - Compliance` To view compliance across a scope.

 Considerations:
 - Custom heirarchies and groups
-- policy inheritance - easier to manage uniques or security sensitive without overextending permissions
+- Policy inheritance - easier to manage uniques or security sensitive without overextending permissions
 - Compliance rules - help organization meet compliance level easier
 - Cost reporting by tag, across subscription, etc!
 - Deployable resources type deployment potentials